 Where to stay on Nusa Penida: We stayed at the Ring Sameton Inn and paid around $35 USD for a double room through Agoda.com.
 Because there are very few hotels on Nusa Penida, lodging tends to be pricier than in other parts of Indonesia.
 This place was a steal for $35.
 The rooms were enormous and clean, the grounds were beautiful and tranquil, there was a huge pool, great restaurant and 5-star service.
 I can honestly say that I highly recommend it.

 Renting a motorbike on Nusa Penida: We arranged one scooter through our hotel for 50,000 rupiah (a great deal for Nusa Penida).
 If you’re renting a scooter through Ring Sameton Inn, make sure to arrange your motorbike rental ahead of time because they have a limited supply.
 To get a second scooter we had to inquire at the pier.
 It was easy but we were charged a bit more, 80,000 rupiah.
 For some safety tips on riding a scooter, check out this post.
+I wouldn’t suggest riding a motorbike on Nusa Penida unless you are an experienced driver.
+The roads get really, really bad and no one I know has made it to Nusa Penida without crashing their scooter, including myself.

 For more information about things to do on Nusa Penida, check out my full guide.